Types of courses

 The better the match between what you choose and your personal ambitions and interests, the more chance you’ll be able to keep yourself going and succeed.

-Explore the different types of courses on offer and complete the Lifepilot HE Skills Map tool to start thinking about what is important to you.
-The Progression planner will help you establish the level of your current qualifications, what qualification you could do next and what's involved in taking different qualifications.
+Explore the different types of courses on offer and complete the Lifepilot Higher Skills Map tool to start thinking about what is important to you.
+The qualification planner will help you establish the level of your current qualifications, what qualification you could do next and what's involved in taking different qualifications.

 Access to Higher Education courses